MOLLY O'DONNELL JORDEN

 680 acres of land are preserved in Princeton, New Jersey to commemorate the Battle of Princeton as a turning point in the American Revolutionary War under the leadership of George Washington.

 The beautiful park requires additional historical interpretation and facilities for its visitors and reenactors.
 This includes restoration of the historic landscape with special consideration for adjacent structures significant to the Institute of Advanced Studies.
 JGWA provided material for a persuasive presentation on the future use and development of the site in cooperation with the American Battlefield Trust.
-For this project Molly conducted a site survey, produced drawings for a new design, and created the two watercolor renderings pictured here.
+For this project Molly conducted a site survey, produced sketches for a new design, and created the two watercolor renderings pictured here.

 Creek Meeting House